IF YOU ARE SUFFERING A BEHAVIORAL HEALTH COUNSELING EMERGENCY PLEASE CALL 911 IMMEDIATELY

 Website built by First Responder Trauma Counselors

-Our next Peer Support Academy is February 19-23, 2024 proudly hosted by Larimer Emergency Telephone Authority and is Colorado P.O.S.T. approved.
+Our next Peer Support Academy is February 17-21, 2025 (hosted by Berthoud Fire Protection District and Colorado POST-approved).